On the Path to High-temperature Josephson Multi-junction Devices: Introduction

 \section{Introduction}

 Superconductive electronics technologies leverage the distinctive macroscopic quantum phenomena exhibited by superconductors.
-These phenomena include superconductivity, magnetic flux quantization, and the effect of macroscopic quantum interference and Josephson effect \cite{Schmidt1997,Likharev1986,Seidel2015}, which are applicable across a wide range of frequencies from direct current (dc) to very high frequencies.
-The performance of the Josephson junctions deteriorates at frequencies higher than the characteristic Josephson junction frequency
+These phenomena include superconductivity, magnetic flux quantization, and the effect of macroscopic quantum interference and Josephson effect \cite{Cardwell2022,Likharev1986,Seidel2015}, which are applicable across a wide range of frequencies from direct current (dc) to very high frequencies.
+In fact, degradation of the Josephson junction properties relevant to their applications starts only at Josephson oscillation frequencies exceeding the characteristic Josephson junction frequency